What Is The Great Reset? With Harrison Smith & Chase Geiser | OAP #63

 Yeah, I'm with you.

-That is that is a very subversive threat.
+That is a very subversive threat.

-And that's frankly, it's a dog whistle.
+And frankly, it's a dog whistle.

-And anybody on the board or in leadership positions at these major companies understand that if they don't comply with those sort of demands, as subtle as they are, they're gonna Face things like antitrust litigation uh or antitrust legislation from people like Elizabeth Warren.
+And anybody on the board or in leadership positions at these major companies understand that if they don't comply with those sort of demands, as subtle as they are, they're going to face things like antitrust litigation or antitrust legislation from people like Elizabeth Warren.

-And it's like it's threatening.
+And it's like, it's threatening.

-When government and corporations work together, and and and if the government's actually pulling the strings on what these major corporations do or do not do, then it then how can you say they're private?
+And if the government's actually pulling the strings on what these major corporations do or do not do, then how can you say they're private?

 I'll tell you, I'm hurting my neck from nodding so much.